Auxio-Team/auxio-server/README.md

 # Install Redis

 - Use these instructions to install Redis on your machine: https://redis.io/docs/getting-started/
+  - the redis docs are actually very useful and easy to read:)
 - Run `redis-server <path/to/conf>` to start the server
   - the config file is under `musix-server/src/configs/redis-36379.conf`
 - Run `redis-cli -p 36379` to interact with the Redis server from the CLI

+## Useful commands to see data in the Redis-cli
+- `smembers sessions` - list all currently running session ids
+- `smembers hosts` - list all users that are hosts
+- `smembers session:<session id>:participants` - list all participants in the given session
+- `hgetall session:<session id>` - get information about the given session

+## TODO items with Redis
 - TODO implement redis server start automatically with server
 - TODO implement redis security
 - TODO update redis config file